sgraden/vpc/security-groups.md

 {:tip: .tip}
 {:download: .download}

-# Using Security Groups in VPC Beta
+# Using Security Groups in IBM Cloud VPC Beta

 Security groups give you a convenient way to apply rules that establish filtering to each network interface of a virtual server instance (VSI), based on IP address.